 Clay dirt has one of the smallest sizes of particles, and is typically sticky when wet and smooth when it is dry.
 This type of dirt is small and clumps together better than others.
 This makes it a great option to use for plants because it holds in the nutrients the plant roots need to get to.
 However, it is also one of the heavier options because the water is locked into the soil more effectively, meaning it can be tough to dig up.

 The ideal use for this type of dirt is for plants that have shorter roots that like being well-anchored to the ground.
-Plants like brussel sprouts and beans will grow well in this soil, while most other plants will not.
+Plants like Brussel sprouts and beans will grow well in this soil, while most other plants will not.
 The shorter roots will get the small amount of water they need to grow without being overwatered.

 The particles of silty soil are almost as small as clay soil particles but are slightly bigger.
-Because of the similar size, it has some of the same qualities as clay soil in that it holds water better and is cold and smooth.
+Because of its similar size, it has some of the same qualities as clay soil in that it holds water better and is cold and smooth.
 When this soil gets wet, it can take on a soapy and slick feeling that is very distinct.
 It can also become very compacted when weight is put on it, so it is not recommended to walk on it or else it can harden too much.

 The ideal use for silty soil is for growing crops for fresh fruits and vegetables.
 Many different types of plants grow well in this soil, so it provides a variety of options to choose from.
 A few popular choices are sage, tomatoes and peonies.